 Is it worth signing up for Progressive’s usage-based insurance discount?

-Like most other major insurers, Progressive offers a usage-based telematics discount that rewards you with savings based on how safely you drive.
-Progressive’s program is called Snapshot, and according to the company, safe drivers who enroll save an average of $231 at policy renewal.
+Like most other major insurers, Progressive offers a usage-based telematics discount called Snapshot that rewards you based on how safely you drive.
+According to Progressive, safe drivers who enroll save an average of $322 at policy renewal.

 You can enroll in Snapshot when you first purchase your policy or by calling Progressive.
 You’ll get a discount just for signing up, and then you’ll likely see a larger discount at your next policy renewal based on your driving habits.
-Snapshot may actually increase your rates for unsafe driving, which is an important consideration.
+However, be aware that Snapshot may actually increase your rates for unsafe driving.

-I’m a senior editor and analyst at AutoInsurance.com, and although I’m a State Farm customer, I connected with two of my coworkers who use Progressive Snapshot to be able to provide first-hand experiences of the program.
+I’m a senior editor and analyst at AutoInsurance.com, and although I’m a State Farm customer, I connected with two of my coworkers who use Progressive Snapshot to provide their first-hand experiences.
 I can also compare it to State Farm’s Drive Safe & Save program, which I’m enrolled in.

 Save just for enrolling, and get a potentially bigger discount at renewal